 FEDVIP has a wide variety of plans from which to choose.
 Each plan has a different cost and provides different benefits.
 So you’ll have to do some reading and thinking to find out which plan might be right for you.

 If you are working after military retirement, you may have the opportunity to purchase a dental plan with your private employer picking up a portion of the dental costs.
 For those who want dental insurance, you will want to carefully compare the costs and benefits of any private employer-sponsored plan with the cost of other options, including the plans offered through FEDVIP.
-If your employer is heavily subsidizing dental insurance purchase through work, then it might be a great choice for you instead of FEDVIP.
+If your employer is heavily subsidizing dental insurance purchases through work, then it might be a great choice for you instead of FEDVIP.

 Plans Offered Through The FEDVIP Program